Jena Six: Mychal Bell proceedings

-District Judge J. P. Mauffray, Jr. presided over Bell's trial.
+District Judge J. P. Mauffray Jr. presided over Bell's trial.
 On the first day of trial, June 26, 2007, Walters reduced the charges to aggravated second-degree battery and conspiracy to commit aggravated second-degree battery.
 The charge of aggravated battery requires the use of a "dangerous weapon", and Walters argued that the tennis shoes worn by Bell while allegedly kicking Barker were dangerous weapons.
 A number of witnesses testified that they saw Bell strike Barker, while other witnesses were unsure Bell was involved at all.

 Before the trial began, public defender Blane Williams had urged Bell to accept a plea bargain.
 At trial he rested the defense case without calling any witnesses or offering any evidence.
 The six members of Bell's jury were all white.
-The 150-person jury pool included black citizens, who make up 10 percent of the parish's population, but none of the 50 potential jurors who showed up was black.
+The 150-person jury pool included black citizens, who make up 10 percent of the parish's population, but none of the 50 potential jurors who showed up were black.
 Williams did not challenge the composition of the jury pool.

 The jury found Bell guilty, and he faced the possibility of up to 22 years in prison.
 The judge scheduled sentencing for September 20, 2007.
 Bell's new defense attorneys, Bob Noel, Walter Lee Perkins Jr., Peggy Sullivan, Louis Scott and Carol Powell-Lexing, requested a new trial on the grounds that Bell should not have been tried as an adult.
 A request to lower Bell's $90,000 bond was denied on August 24, 2007, due to his juvenile record.
 Bell had been put on probation for a battery that occurred December 25, 2005.
 While on probation, he was convicted of another battery charge and two charges of criminal damage to property.
 One of the battery charges was reportedly for punching a 17-year-old girl in the face.
 The media had initially reported that Bell had no prior criminal record.
 On September 4, 2007, Judge Mauffray vacated the conspiracy conviction on the grounds that Bell should have been tried as a juvenile, but he let the battery conviction stand.
 Bell appealed his conviction, principally on the ground that he had been improperly tried as an adult.
 On September 14, 2007, Louisiana's Third Circuit Court of Appeals overturned Bell's battery conviction, agreeing that this remaining charge was not among those for which a juvenile may be tried as an adult.